Clinical Hypnosis for Chronic Pain

 What is Clinical Hypnosis?

-Clinical hypnosis is the process of creating a trance state in an individual, usually within the context of psychotherapy or other professional helping relationship.
+Clinical hypnosis, sometimes called hypnotherapy, is the process of creating a trance state in an individual, usually within the context of psychotherapy or other professional helping relationship.
 Trance states are naturally occurring states of mind.
 You have probably experienced a trance state at some point already today.
 Maybe it is even occurring as you read this.
 A trance state is a state of intense concentration and focus.
 Some examples of trance states include being lost in thought, highway hypnosis (not remembering part of your drive, like when you miss your exit), being so wrapped up in a book or movie that you don’t notice when someone is talking to you, not noticing time passing when you’re working on a project, or a deep state of meditation or even prayer.
 You are not asleep.
 You are fully conscious, but just in a different, more relaxed, and more focused state of mind.

 How Can clinical hypnosis Help my Pain?

 When we use clinical hypnosis in our psychotherapy sessions, I will help you to bring yourself into a trance state.
 When you are in a trance state, you are more open to suggestion, which means that if I suggest to you that your pain is less bothersome or that you notice a growing feeling of comfort in your body, you will experience less pain.
 This effect often lasts even after the session is over.

 Clinical Hypnosis as a life-long Pain Management Tool